intermine/im-docs/docs/webapp/keyword-search/index.rst

 Search Index
 --------------------

-You can rebuild the search index by running this command in <MINE>/postprocess:
+You can rebuild the search index by running this command in in your mine:

 .. code-block:: bash

-   $ ant -Daction=create-search-index
+   ~/git/flymine $ ./gradlew postprocess -Pprocess=create-search-index

 You need to re-release your webapp.
 Take a look in the intermine.log file when it's done to see which tables and fields were indexed.